isaiahh16/GroupA_LabReview/README.md

 # All about the MCU
-A retrospective on phase 1 of the MCU
+A retrospective on phase 1 of the MCU. visit [marvel.com](https://www.marvel.com/)for more info.

 ## Requirements
-Not a lot - youll need git instralled locally, as well as a preprocessor like sass for css compilation. a good code editor helps too
+Not a lot - youll need git instralled locally, as well as a preprocessor like [sass](https://sass-lang.com) for css compilation. a good code editor helps too

 ## built with:
 html